MRQ67/gif_generator/README.md

 # Gif Generator for Motivation

-a web app for gif generator that might motivate you to study (hopefully)
+a web app for gif generator that might motivate you to in life (hopefully)